saihgupr/TasmotaApp/README.md

 2. Open `TasmotaApp.xcodeproj` in Xcode

-3. Select your target device or simulator
+3. Select your target device, simulator, or "My Mac (Mac Catalyst)" for macOS

 4. Build and run the project (⌘+R)